Travel Insurance 101 – Medical Insurance, Trip Cancellation, Evacuation

 - You missed your cruise departure because of weather-related flight delays.

 - You need medical assistance while traveling abroad.

-- Your luggage arrived, but thanks to the travel ban and having to place your electronics in your luggage, your tablet and camera were stolen.
+- Your luggage arrived, but you had to place your electronics in your luggage, your tablet and camera were stolen.

-- Your bed and breakfast burns down (see photo above) and not only is your luggage destroyed, but you will need a new place to stay.
+- Your bed and breakfast burns down (see photo below) and not only is your luggage destroyed, but you will need a new place to stay.

 The above are but a few examples of coverage provided by good travel insurance policies.
 Take the time to compare and shop for the travel insurance that will best meet your travel requirements.

 Deciding what type of travel insurance you need